 ARIKAYCE liposomal is administered by oral inhalation via nebulisation using the Lamira Nebuliser System.
 ARIKAYCE liposomal should only be used with the Lamira Nebuliser System (nebuliser handset, aerosol head, and controller).
 ARIKAYCE should not be used with any other type of inhalation delivery system.
 Do not put other medicinal products in the Lamira Nebuliser Handset.

-Any unused product or waste material should be disposed of in accordance with local requirements.
+Any unused medicinal product or waste material should be disposed of in accordance with local requirements.

 7. MARKETING AUTHORISATION HOLDER